zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 This is English as a Second Language Podcast episode 477.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode that will help you improve your English even fast er.
+Go there to download a Learning Guide for this episode that will help you improve your English even fast er.

 This episode is called “Planning a Gourmet Meal.”
 Some thing that is “gourmet” is something that is very good food, something that is very sophisticated food.
 This will be a dialogue between Hung and Padma that will use a lot of vocabulary related to eating good food.
 Let’s get started.